What is the Tax Fraud Sentence in the UK?

 4. Does the tax fraud sentence UK include fines?

 Yes.
 The tax fraud sentence UK can include substantial fines alongside imprisonment.
+Offenders may face fines, including an unlimited fine as the maximum penalty for the most serious cases.
+Tax evasion penalties can be substantial.
 Courts may also impose confiscation orders under the Proceeds of Crime Act 2002 to recover the proceeds of the fraud.

 5. How long do you serve in prison for a tax fraud sentence UK?